Armed Forces Covenant

 The Armed Forces Covenant scheme was launched by the Government in 2011 following a high profile Legion campaign on Armed Forces Covenant issues.

-Employer Recognition Scheme (ERS) Silver award holders
+Employer Recognition Scheme (ERS) Gold award holders

 - have signed the Armed Forces Covenant